Hypencoder: Hypernetworks for Information Retrieval: Experiments

 \subsubsection{Training Details}

 All the \name{}s use BERT \cite{BERT} base uncased as the base model.
-We use PyTorch and Huggingface for model implementation and training.
-All of our \mininame{}s use a input dimension of 768 and hidden dimension of 768.
-Unless otherwise stated, we use 6 linear layers in the model not including the final output projection layer.
+We use PyTorch and Huggingface Transformers for model implementation and training.
+All of our \mininame{}s use an input dimension of 768 and a hidden dimension of 768.
+Unless otherwise stated, we use 6 linear layers in the \mininame{} not including the final output projection layer.

-We use a training batch size of 64 per device and 128 in total.
+We used a training batch size of 64 per device and 128 in total.
 A single example in the batch is a query, positive document, and 8 additional documents ranging in relevance.
 The positive document is the top ranked document by our teacher model.
 The other 8 documents are sampled randomly from the passages associated with the query.
 For more details about the dataset see Section \ref{training_datasets}.
 Passages were truncated to 196 tokens and queries to 32 tokens.

 Our primary loss function is Margin MSE \cite{MarginMSE}.
-When computing the loss, we construct (query, positive document, negative document) triplets where all of the negatives for a query form their own triplet.
+We construct (query, positive document, negative document) triplets where all of the negatives for a query form their own triplet.
 The loss is found by averaging the individual loss of all the triplets.
 In addition to Margin MSE, we use an in-batch cross entropy loss where the (query, positive document) is assumed to be a true positive and all the other queries' positive documents are assumed to be negatives.
 We do not consider the additional ``hard'' negatives from the query in the cross entropy loss as many of these documents are relevant to the query.
 We use AdamW as our optimizer with default settings and a learning rate of 2e-5 with a constant scheduler after a warm up of 6k steps.
-Our training hardware consist of two A100 GPUs with 80GB memory.
+Our training hardware consists of two A100 GPUs with 80GB memory.
 Training took around 6 days.

-To select the best model we evaluate each model on the validation set every 50k steps and pick the model with the best R Precision within the first 800k steps.
-We selected R Precision due to the fact that it balances both recall and precision in a single metric and does not require a predefined cutoff.
+To select the best model, we evaluate each model on the validation set every 50k steps and pick the model with the best R Precision within the first 800k steps.
+We selected R Precision because it balances both recall and precision in a single metric and does not require a predefined cutoff.